Education

 Activity 1 - See under the sea

-Description In this fun and interactive program students will observe and investigate marine animals in a range of different habitats.
+Description Available for Kindy up to Year 2.
+In this fun and interactive program students will observe and investigate marine animals in a range of different habitats.
 They will also be introduced to the concept of human impact such as pollution and the importance of looking after our marine environment to protect the animals they see and feel during the excursion.
 We require a minimum of 15 students for this activity.

 Key Learning Area Science